Hamilton, New Zealand: Geography

 In its natural state, Hamilton and environs was very swampy in winter with 30 small lakes connected to surrounding peatlands.
 Hamilton was surrounded by 7 large peat bogs such as Komakorau to the North and Rukuhia and Moanatuatua to the South, as well as many smaller ones all of which have now been drained with only small remnants remaining.
 The total area of peat bog was about 655 km2.
 Early photos of Hamilton East show carts buried up to their axles in thick mud.
 Up until the 1880s it was possible to row and drag a dinghy from the city to many outlying farms to the North East.
 This swampy, damp environment was at the time thought to be an ideal breeding ground for the TB bacillus, which was a major health hazard in the pioneering days.
 The first Hamilton hospital was constructed on a hill to avoid this problem.
 One of the reasons why population growth was so slow in Hamilton until the 1920s was the great difficulty in bridging the many arms of the deep swampy gullies that cross the city.
 Hamilton has 6 major dendritic gully complexes with the 15 km long, 12 branch, Kirikiriroa system being in the north of the city and the southern Mystery creek-Kaipaki gully complex being the largest.
 Others are Mangakotukutuku, Mangaonua and Waitawhiriwhiri.

 In the 1930s, Garden Place Hill, one of the many small hills sometimes referred to as the Hamilton Hills, was removed by unemployed workers working with picks and shovels and model T Ford trucks.
 The Western remains of the hill are retained by a large concrete wall.
 The original hill ran from the present Wintec site eastwards to the old post office (now casino).
 The earth was taken 4 km north to partly fill the Maeroa gully adjacent to the Central Baptist Church on Ulster Street, the main road heading north.

-Lake Rotoroa (Hamilton Lake) began forming about 20,000 years ago.
+Lake Rotoroa (Hamilton Lake) began forming about 20,000 years ago (20 kya).
 Originally it was part of an ancient river system that was cut off by deposition material and became two small lakes divided by a narrow peninsula.
 With higher rainfall and drainage from the extensive peat land to the west, the water level rose so the narrow peninsula was drowned so forming one larger lake.
 To the north the lake is 8 m deep and in the southern (hospital) end 6 m deep.
 The old dividing peninsula, the start of which is still visible above water on the eastern side, is only 2 m below the surface.
+Lake Rotoroa offers a diverse range of recreational activities, including walking trails, picnic areas, and water sports, making it a popular destination for both locals and tourists.
+The well-maintained paths around the lake are ideal for jogging, walking, and cycling.
+These trails offer stunning views of the lake and surrounding landscapes, providing a tranquil setting for exercise enthusiasts and nature lovers alike.